Sim4n6/Slack_handler/README.md

 - [ ] Optimize the way it locates the File slack space.
 - [ ] Simulate user behaviors in test disk images using a Bash script.
 - [ ] Generate more disk images for validation.
+- [ ] add XML description file of each disk image using fiwalk or fls.

 ## Installation on a Debian/GNU Linux